Home Security Systems Reviews

 Frontpoint's high-tech home security features don't stop there.
 Once you have your home security system installed, you can start receiving instant alerts if a window breaks, a door opens, the power goes out, or even when a child comes home.
 Plus, you'll be able to access your home security system with any device that can connect to the internet.
 If you're on a computer, a laptop, or a tablet device, you can use their online customer portal.
 If you have an iPhone, iPad, Android, Blackberry, or Windows phone, you can enjoy their free smartphone apps to check on your home security system.
 Their advanced home automation features let you control lights, thermostat and door locks, from the road, adding convenience while saving energy.
 And with their optional video surveillance features, you can even see what's going on as well.

 Frontpoint's equipment is very affordable and can be easily customized to meet your needs.
-You can receive up to a $300 discount on equipment with a 3-year monitoring contract, choosing from one of their 3 monitoring plan options:
+You can choose from one of their 3 monitoring plan options:

 To make things even more affordable, all of their home security equipment comes with Free Shipping.